Gaza, Israel brace for mass border demos

 Looking out at a newly fortified Israeli fence, he said he and his friends were unemployed and had little to lose.

-"There is no work for young people, we are besieged from the sea, from the south to the east, wherever we go we are blockaded."
+"There is no work for young people, we are besieged from the sea, from the south to the east, wherever we go we are blockaded," he said.

 - Embassy peak -

-Some demonstrators each week burn tires, throw projectiles and rocks and even try to approach and break the Israeli border fence.
+At the weekly protests, demonstrators have burned tires, thrown projectiles and rocks and even approached and tried to damage the Israeli border fence.

 Since March 30, 2018, at least 258 Palestinians have been killed by Israeli gunfire, the vast majority along the border.
 Two Israeli soldiers were killed.